An investment in your future - with advantages today

 An exclusive, boutique discretionary service designed for high-net-worth clients offering tailored solutions and specialized attention from HSBC's worldwide network of research analysts and money managers.

-Enjoy peace of mind with redeemable Guaranteed Investment Certificates (GICs), Term Deposits, and cash savings.
-Your principal is safe, and rates of return are guaranteed. |
+Enjoy peace of mind with redeemable Term Deposits and savings.
+Your principal is safe, and rates of return are guaranteed.

 How to apply